hantsy/angularjs-springmvc-sample-boot/README.md

 * NodeJS

  Install [NodeJS](http://nodejs.org).
-NodeJS is required to build the frontend static resources, and you should also install `bower`.
+NodeJS is required to build the frontend static resources.
+After it is installed, you can verify  via `node` command.

+      node -v
+      >v4.2.2

+  `bower` is also requried to install the runtime dependencies, and `gulp` is chosen as our build tools for the statics resources.

       npm install -g bower
+      npm install -g gulp

 ## Get the source codes